Slips, Trips & Falls in the Workplace: Prevention, WHS Responsibilities and First Aid

 Address hazards reported by staff promptly.

-These steps help meet your obligations under the Work Health and Safety Act 2012 (SA) — and they’re easy to implement in any workplace.
+These steps help meet your obligations under the Work Health and Safety Act 2012 (SA).
+They are easy to implement in any workplace.

 1️⃣ Check for danger — ensure the area is safe before assisting.